 14. Has an archaeological site of national importance as well as a variety of wildlife

-Archeologist found in Camden pieces which integrate the National Register of Historic Places.
+Archeologists found in Camden pieces that integrate the National Register of Historic Places.

-Objects of King found are items such as English tableware, wine goblets and English and French wine bottles.
+Objects found at Kings Bay are items such as English tableware, wine goblets, and English and French wine bottles.
 Not only archaeologists found his house, but also the two slave quarters he owned.

 Items as old as military buttons from the War of 1812 also appeared in front of the archeologist.
 Additionally, these pieces are believed to be from John King’s plantation, the Cherry Point Plantation; Thomas’ father.